huawei-noah/noah-research/conv_graph/README.md

 - We used [ConvLab 1.0](https://github.com/ConvLab/ConvLab) to evaluate the models using their [user simulator](https://github.com/ConvLab/ConvLab#evaluation)
 - Warning: It is not the easiest software to use, be patient
-- If you have trouble with running extrinsic evaluation, email my colleague gerasimos-dot-lampouras-at-huawei-dot-com :)
+- If you have trouble with running extrinsic evaluation, email my colleague gerasimos-dot-lampouras-at-huawei-dot-com!